josherrickson/kublakhan/README.md

 - `numlevels`: Returns the number of unique values in a variable.
 Similar to printing `r(r)` after a `levelsof` command, but quicker.
 - `fencode`: Encodes string variables to numeric with labels, essentially allowing `encode, replace`.
+- `isconstant`: Checks whether a variable is constant, optionally within each level of a grouping variable.

 ## Why "Kubla Khan"?